RSDKModding/RSDKv4-Decompilation/README.md

 * Clone the repo, then follow the instructions in the [depencencies readme for windows](./dependencies/windows/dependencies.txt) to setup dependencies, then build via the visual studio solution
 * or grab a prebuilt executable from the releases section

+## Windows UWP (Phone, Xbox, etc.):
+* Clone the repo, then follow the instructions in the [depencencies readme for Windows](./dependencies/windows/dependencies.txt) and [depencencies readme for UWP](./dependencies/win-uwp/dependencies.txt) to setup dependencies, copy your `Data.rsdk` and `videos` folder into `SonicCDDecompUWP`, then build and deploy via the UWP Visual Studio solution
+* You may also need to generate visual assets, to do so, open the Package.appxmanifest file in the designer, under the Visual Assets tab, select an image of your choice and click generate.

 ## Mac:
 * Clone the repo, then follow the instructions in the [depencencies readme for mac](./dependencies/mac/dependencies.txt) to setup dependencies, then build via the xcode project
 * a mac build of v1.0.0 by sappharad can be found [here](https://github.com/Sappharad/Sonic-1-2-2013-Decompilation/releases/tag/1.0.0mac)